COMMERCIAL FLIGHTS AND PASSENGERS

 • Engines must be turned off.

-• The communication system must be turned on.
+• The communication system (and thus, the electrics system) must be turned on.

 • Section [SimVars.0] must have the parameter SimOnGround set to true.